 08/2022

-Successfully defended my PhD thesis!
+I have successfully defended my PhD thesis!
 A big thanks to my thesis committee: David Held, Abhinav Gupta, Deepak Pathak and Ken Goldberg.

 05/2022